tpwatson/youtube-video-downloader/README.md

-# youtube-video-downloader
+# YouTube Video Downloader

-a quick way to download videos
+A quick way to download YouTube videos.

+It uses ytdl-core, and electronjs.

+To open it, clone the project, then run "npm start"